zgameboyz/learning-notes/README.md

-# Learning-notes
+# Reading-notes

-## Hello.
+### Hello.
 I am Joel and I want to welcome you to my notes page.

-This is where I will document my notes for CS 102 For code fellows.
+This is where I will document my reading notes for CS 102 For code fellows.